viking-sudo-rm/StackNN/README.md

 # StackNN
 A PyTorch implementation of several differentiable datastructures for use in neural networks.
 A differentiable datastructure is a version of a conventional datastructure whose interface can be connected to a neural network.
 Our stacks, queues, and dequeues are inspired by the formalism presented by [Grefenstette et al., 2015](https://arxiv.org/pdf/1506.02516.pdf).
-We also implement several different neural network architectures using these datastructures and provide code for tasks that they can be trained on.
+We also implement several different models using these datastructures and tasks that the models can be trained on.

-Please report any bugs in the GitHub issues tracker.

 ## Contributing

 This project is managed by Computational Linguistics at Yale.
 We welcome contributions from outside in the form of pull requests.

+Please report any bugs in the GitHub issues tracker.

 ## Dependencies